-In 2021, Rideau St. Lawrence Distribution's debt to equity ratio was improved to 0.61, consistent with our historical leverage range.
+In 2022, Rideau St. Lawrence Distribution's debt to equity ratio was to 0.43, consistent with our historical leverage range.
 Historically RSL's Total Debt to Equity Ratio has been below the ratio expected by the Ontario Energy Board.
 Rideau St. Lawrence Distribution believes that a low risk/low debt approach is appropriate for a utility of our size.
-Rideau St. Lawrence Distribution expects its debt to equity ratio to increase in 2022 due to increased financing needs.
+Rideau St. Lawrence Distribution expects its debt to equity ratio to be consistent with historical measures in 2023 due to increased financing needs.

-• Profitability: Regulatory Return on Equity - Deemed (included in rates)
+Profitability: Regulatory Return on Equity - Deemed (included in rates)

 Return on equity (ROE) measures the rate of return on shareholder equity.
 ROE demonstrates an organization's profitability or how well a company uses its investments to generate earnings growth.
-Rideau St. Lawrence Distribution's current distribution rates were approved by the OEB in 2017 and include an expected (deemed) regulatory return on equity of 8.78%.
+Rideau St. Lawrence Distribution's current distribution rates were approved by the OEB in 2022 and include an expected (deemed) regulatory return on equity of 8.66%.
 The OEB allows a distributor to earn within +/- 3% of the expected return on equity.
 If a distributor performs outside of this range, it may trigger a regulatory review of the distributor's financial structure by the OEB.

-Profitability: Regulatory Return on Equity - Achieved
+• Profitability: Regulatory Return on Equity - Achieved

-Rideau St. Lawrence Distribution achieved a ROE of 2.79% in 2021, which is a deterioration when compared to 2020, and is outside of the prescribed range (see above paragraph) however RSL will continue to report lower than desired ROE until rates are reviewed by the OEB in 2022.
-New rates are in place effective July 2022.
+Rideau St. Lawrence Distribution achieved a ROE of 0.8% in 2022, which is a deterioration when compared to 2021, and is outside of the prescribed range (see above paragraph).
+RSL expects to report an improvement when compared to the desired ROE since rates were amended by the OEB in the 2022 Cost of Service.
+New rates were in place effective July 2022.

-Note to Readers of 2021 Scorecard MD&A
+Note to Readers of 2022 Scorecard MD&A